My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 .
 (Memorize this if you love strong espresso).

-friends on their's to see who is available and
+friends to see who is available and

 nearby and can come for a coffee.
 It's one of